 Double-check that you are using the latest dataset version and that you have the appropriate subsets selected as training and validation subsets.

-Make sure that your input feature is the images and that your output feature is the label.
+Make sure that your input feature is the Image and that your Target feature is the Defective.

 Run the experiment